We All Kill Time - But Rarely on Purpose

 -

-The worry sitting in the background
+The worries sit in the background

 No formatting.
-No organizing.
+No organising or unloading.

 You’ll feel lighter almost immediately.